Co-optation strategy of the Chinese Communist Party

-However, recently the co-optation mechanism has been retracted by the CCP.
-Since Xi Jinping took power in 2012, many elites and business owners have been under threat from the CCP’s reform spree, which includes the implementation of the anti-corruption campaign and strict guidelines on many technological companies.
-In other words, under Xi’s administration, the co-optation mechanism has been undermined, though it is still relevant towards understanding the CCP’s membership demographic.
+However, recently the co-optation strategy has been retracted by the CCP.
+Since Xi Jinping succeeded as the CCP general secretary and took power in 2012, many elites and business owners have been under threat from the CCP's reform spree, which includes the implementation of the anti-corruption campaign and strict guidelines on many technology companies.
+In other words, under Xi's administration, the co-optation strategy has been undermined, though it is still relevant towards understanding the CCP's membership demographic.

 Implementation

-The Chinese Communist Party (CCP) has utilised a dual approach in co-opting the business sector within its political control.
+The Chinese Communist Party (CCP) has utilized a dual approach in co-opting the business sector within its political control.
 This includes both entrepreneurs joining the Party as members and legislators, as well as the CCP itself forming organisations within private enterprises to oversee its internal actions.
 The CCP does this not only to prevent any sort of alternative power centre but to also glean important insight and support from business leaders in China.
 This model can be described as ‘state corporatism’, geared towards extending control as opposed to a need to balance interests.

 Motivating the entrepreneurial class to be incorporated within the party is both self-interest and fear.
 By being a part of the CCP, the business community can benefit from state support.
-The state’s complete authority within the economy necessitates friendly relations to ensure smooth functioning of their economic interests.
+The state's complete authority within the economy necessitates friendly relations to ensure smooth functioning of their economic interests.
 The CCP also uses its controlling levers to force business leaders and enterprises to follow the party line.
-After Jack Ma of Alibaba openly criticised state control of the banking sector at the Shanghai Bund Summit in October 2020, China’s market regulator announced the launch of an antitrust inquiry into Alibaba.
-This has repeated with the former chairman of the Anbang Insurance group, Wu Xiahao, who was sentenced to 18 years in prison for criticising the CCP.
+After Jack Ma of Alibaba openly criticized state control of the banking sector at the Shanghai Bund Summit in October 2020, China's market regulator announced the launch of an antitrust inquiry into Alibaba.
+This has repeated with the former chairman of the Anbang Insurance group, Wu Xiahao, who was sentenced to 18 years in prison for criticizing the CCP.
 Ye Jianming of CEFC China Energy was also detained in 2014.
-These moves show the CCP’s capacity and incentive to target those critical of its regime.
+These moves show the CCP's capacity and incentive to target those critical of its regime.